Easy Red Fruit Salad with Balsamic Vinaigrette

 - Use both sweet and tart fruits.

 - Play with texture.
 Use both firm and soft-textured fruit to mix it up.
-This way each different ingredient stand outs.
+This way each different ingredient standouts.
 Some fruits become mushy in a fruit salad than other fruits.
-Those that get the mushiest are bananas, strawberries and raspberries, blueberries and blackberries, watermelon and kiwi.
+Those that get the mushiest are bananas, strawberries, raspberries, blueberries, blackberries, watermelon, and kiwi.
 Wait until the very last minute before serving the salad to add any of these fruits and be sure to stir with a gentle hand so they don’t fall apart either.

-- To help PREVENT fruits from turning brown, (apples, bananas, pears and peaches), simply spritz them with freshly squeezed juices from lemons, oranges or pineapple.
+- To help PREVENT fruits from turning brown, (apples, bananas, pears, and peaches), simply spritz them with freshly squeezed juices from lemons, oranges, or pineapple.
 This also enhances the flavor of the fruit.
 You can also find commercial anti-darkening solutions in the grocery store.
-Cover the salad tightly with plastic cling wrap or place in nan airtight container, and refrigerate it.
+Cover the salad tightly with plastic cling wrap or place it in an airtight container, and refrigerate it.

 - Use even-sized pieces and use equal amounts of each fruit.

-- Prep the fruit before hand, but but no earlier than 1 day ahead of time.
+- Prep the fruit beforehand, but no earlier than 1 day ahead of time.
 The closer to serving time is better in terms of freshness, color, and texture.
 Keep in mind those fruits that brown easiest and don’t cut and add them until minutes before serving.
 Don’t add soft fruits that bleed until the last minute; this includes all berries, cherries, and peaches.

-- Put Hard Fruit on the Bottom and Soft Fruit on the Top: Hard fruits include apples, oranges, pineapple and grapes.
-Medium soft fruit includes peaches, nectarines, cantaloupe, strawberries and blueberries.
-Softer fruits include mango, papaya and raspberries.
+- Put Hard Fruit on the Bottom and Soft Fruit on the Top: Hard fruits include apples, oranges, pineapples, and grapes.
+Medium soft fruit includes peaches, nectarines, cantaloupe, strawberries, and blueberries.
+Softer fruits include mango, papaya, and raspberries.

 - Don’t leave it naked!
 Drizzle a delicious vinaigrette onto the fruit salad just a moment before serving (this avoids the salad from getting mushy) Yes, fruit salad tastes amazing without a dressing, but why not add a bit more zest with a fab dressing?
 Balsamic vinegar enhances flavors as does honey.